Iván Héjjas: Later life (1944–1950)

 Héjjas retired from the ministry with the title of honorary state secretary in February 1944.
 He returned to Kecskemét after the Operation Margarethe, when the Third Reich occupied Hungary in March 1944.
 At the end of 1944, he became the commander of the labour services in Nagykőrös and Kecskemét.
-Before the advancing Soviet Army, Héjjas fled from Hungary dressed as a Spanish Franciscan monk called Padre Esteban and moved to Graz, Austria (then part of Nazi Germany) in late 1944 or early 1945.
+Before the advancing Soviet Army, Héjjas fled from Hungary dressed as a Spanish Franciscan friar called Father Esteban and moved to Graz, Austria (then part of Nazi Germany) in late 1944 or early 1945.
 After the war, he settled down in Vigo in Francoist Spain.
 His wife lived and worked in Paris, while other members of the Héjjas family (including his elderly mother) remained in Austria.
 His brother Jenő moved to the United States.

 In his absence, the People's Court of Hungary sentenced him to death in August 1949 for his eminent role in the 1919–1921 White Terror (primarily the mass murders at the forest of Orgovány).
 After complications from stomach surgery, Iván Héjjas died of long lasting peptic ulcer or stomach cancer in December 1950 in Vigo, Spain.
 His ashes were transferred to the United States by his relatives in 1971, where he was buried in the Valhalla Memorial Park Cemetery in North Hollywood, Los Angeles under the pseudonym Padre Esteban.